jbusecke/cookiecutter-science-project/README.md

 ```bash
 $ ./scripts/setup.sh
 ```
+The script will prompt your github password to create the repository in your account.

 Now configure the packages you will need (you can add more later) in the 'environment.yml' file and create a conda environment